sblab-bioinformatics/dna-secondary-struct-chrom-lands/README.md

-# dna-secondary-struct-chrom-lands
+# DNA secondary structures prevalently mark the human regulatory chromatin landscape

-This is a stub for the Methods section of a manuscript in preparation.
+Repository for the Method section of data analysis.
+See [Methods](Methods.md).